penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

 1. Complete the sign-in and consent flow, which authorizes the workflow to use your credentials.

-   At this point, any sign-in exists only for validation or consent.
-At runtime, each chat user authenticates at first use, and their identity is used for subsequent calls.
+   At this point, any sign-in exists only for connection creation validation.
+At runtime, this identity is not available for other users.

 ### Expectations for chat first use and reuse